Timofey-Makhankov/Tic-Tac-Toe-Website/README.md

 Criteria:

+- To be able to use the Website and play the Game
+- to see the website on diffrent screen sizes (Mobile-phone, Tablet & Laptop)
+- To ahve a pleasing design for the website

 Decision / Log:

-- You can check on decisions on [Github](https://github.com/Timofey-Makhankov/Tic-Tac-Toe-Website/issues)
+- You can check on decisions on [Github](https://github.com/Timofey-Makhankov/Tic-Tac-Toe-Website/issues) or on a CSV File on this [link](README.md)

 Evaluation Matrix:

+!needed

 !!in progress!!

 ### Resource Plan

+- Timofey:

+1. code the Logic for the Game on the Website -> 2 Weeks
+2. Co-Designer for the Website -> 1 Week

+- Ruben:

+1. write the documentation for the project -> The Whole Project Time
+2. todo the testing for the Website -> 2 Weeks

+- Aurora:

+1. Web Designer for the Website -> 3 Weeks
+2. Powerpoint preperation -> 3 Days

-Task List (TODO):
+#### Task List (TODO)

-Timofey:
+- Timofey:

-Get Javascript working with HTML and CSS
+1. Get Javascript working with HTML and CSS
-Make a Game Loop
+2. Make a Game Loop

-Ruben
+- Ruben:

-Finish writing the ReadMe sheet
+1. Finish writing the ReadMe sheet
-Helping aurora make the website
+2. Helping aurora make the website

-Aurora
+- Aurora:

-Make a good looking website (i.e. Good UI)
+1. Make a good looking website (i.e. Good UI)
+2. Create the Powerpoint for the Project

 Requirements:
 Be able to play the Game with CP (a Computer)